krzemienski/awesome-from-stars/README.md

 * [Otbivnoe/CodableAlamofire](https://github.com/Otbivnoe/CodableAlamofire): An extension for Alamofire that converts JSON data into Decodable objects.
 * [potproject/code-agent](https://github.com/potproject/code-agent): An AI Agent that operates on GitHub Actions.
 By using this action, you can directly invoke Coding Agent CLI from GitHub Issues or Pull Request comments and automate code changes.
 * [abhimanyulp/Code-Checker](https://github.com/abhimanyulp/Code-Checker): This project aims to build a web-based application using OpenAI's GPT to convert code between programming languages, debug code, and perform quality checks.
-* [zilliztech/code-context](https://github.com/zilliztech/code-context): Semantic code search for Claude Code, Gemini CLI, or Cursor.
-Compatible with MCP.
+* [zilliztech/code-context](https://github.com/zilliztech/code-context): MCP for code search, build for Claude Code, Gemini CLI or any code agents.
 * [mujibsayyad/code-converter](https://github.com/mujibsayyad/code-converter): Code Converter
 * [shawon100/code-converter](https://github.com/shawon100/code-converter): Convert or Translate code from one programming language to another programming language using OpenAI GPT-3 API
 * [kubernetes/code-generator](https://github.com/kubernetes/code-generator): Generators for kube-like API types